cc13ny/all-in/leetcode/319-Bulb-Switcher/README.md

 002
 ---

 It can be short with just one loop.
+Of course, it doesn't make big changes.
+Still TLE.

 ```py
 def bulbSwitch(n):